Text layout

 </text>

 three pango::Layout objects get created, with Hello, BOLD, and World, and the second one has a pango::AttrList that spans its entire 4 bytes.
 (There’s probably some whitespace in the span, and the attribute list would include it — I’m saying “4” since it is easy to visualize for example purposes.)
+So, currently there are three PangoLayout and each with a PangoAttrList:

 However, this is sub-optimal.
 Ideally there should be a single pango::Layout for a single string, Hello BOLD World, and the attribute list should have a boldface attribute just for the word in the middle.